Randomized Benchmarking with Synthetic Quantum Circuits: Background

 \subsection{Filtered Randomized Benchmarking}

 }

 The latter point of view on character RB brings it into the framework of filtered RB \cite{FilteredRB-1, FilteredRB-2}.
-Filtered RB does not employ an end-of-circuit inversion gate, but instead uses classical post-processing to isolate the signal from a fixed irrep.
+Filtered RB does not employ an end-of-circuit inversion gate, but instead uses classical post-processing of output data streams to isolate the signal from a fixed irrep.
 Let the ``ending gate'' $g_\text{end}$ denote the net operation performed in a given RB sequence (this would be the identity in standard RB but chosen at random from the character group in character RB).
 Filtered RB subsumes all RB protocols that employ the following post-processing technique: estimate the outcome probabilities $p(i, g_\text{end}, m)$ for all measurement effects $i$ and different choices of $g_\text{end}\in G$, and then correlate the resulting vector of signals with a dual vector of values $f_\lambda(i, g_\text{end})$, where $f_\lambda$ is a scalar function (the \emph{filter function}) that depends on the target irrep $\lambda$ of $G$.
+In other words, filtered RB estimates